torvalds/linux/Documentation/admin-guide/reporting-issues.rst

 make your report mention the latest tested version that's working fine (say 5.7) and the oldest where the issue occurs (say 5.8-rc1).

-When sending the report by mail, CC the Linux regressions mailing list (regressions@lists.linux.dev).
+When sending the report by mail, CC the GNU/Linux regressions mailing list (regressions@lists.linux.dev).
 In case the report needs to be filed to some web tracker, proceed to do so.
 Once filed, forward the report by mail to the regressions list; CC the maintainer and the mailing list for the subsystem in